MarijaBorisov/ngsi-tools/README.md

 ### Description

-NGSI Connector API allows you to add rules for entity types by defining their structure, create or update entities in Fiware Orion instance from files, and query entity information.
-Using the NGSI Connector API, users can create a large number of entities while internal setting rules make sure data integrity stays intact.
+NGSIBulkUpdater allows you to add rules for entity types by defining their structure, create or update entities in Fiware Orion instance from files, and query entity information.
+Using the NGSIBulkUpdater, users can create a large number of entities while internal setting rules make sure data integrity stays intact.
 The connector is providing a quick and safe way of adding data to Fiware Orion instance from different sources, at the moment of writing supporting file formats are **`.csv`** and **`.json`**.

-With Connector, you are able to also query data in Fiware Orion.
+With NGSIBulkUpdater, you are able to also query data in Fiware Orion.
 This part of its structure is set up to act like a proxy that fully supports all Fiware Orion GET and query methods regarding entities.

 More information regarding Fiware Orion can be found on its official [documentation](https://fiware-orion.readthedocs.io/en/master/).
 <br />

-#### NGSI Connector API workflow:
+#### NGSIBulkUpdater workflow:

-NGSI Connector API is a Node.js implementation of the NGSIv2 REST API binding developed as a part of the FIWARE platform.
+NGSIBulkUpdater is a Node.js implementation of the NGSIv2 REST API binding developed as a part of the FIWARE platform.

 1) **`Parsing`**: